hdShang/arxiv-daily/docs/cs-CL/2025-06-19/papers/250616445v1-storywriter-a-multi-agent-framework-for-long-story-generation.md

 ---
 layout: default
-title: StoryWriter: A Multi-Agent Framework for Long Story Generation
+title: "StoryWriter: A Multi-Agent Framework for Long Story Generation"
 ---

 # StoryWriter: A Multi-Agent Framework for Long Story Generation